jjmakes/IT332W01-Capstone/README.md

 - Sejal Chavda
 - John Makely

+This project is a demonstration of how a simple piece of software that can be used to defend against ransomware attacks.

+The program uses a python script to backup folders and files that exist beneath it.
+The files will be compressed and uploaded to an AWS S3 Bucket.
+From here, one can download the file backups in the event of a ransomware attack.

 ## Getting Started

 1. Place the contents of this folder into the directory you intend to backup.